-So, maybe there's no free lunch, but hey, here's a free book: Radical for Capitalism: An Introduction to the Political Thought of Ayn Rand , by Will Thomas, now on Scribd.
-Read it, share it, download it, pass it around, comment on it.
+So, maybe there's no free lunch, but hey, here's a free copy: Radical for Capitalism: An Introduction to the Political Thought of Ayn Rand , by Will Thomas -- as a pdf download from Scribd.

 About the book:

 This 30-page booklet explores the political theory of Ayn Rand, a topic that has catapulted to the national stage this election season following the nomination of Rep. Paul Ryan (a self-described enthusiast of Rand's ideas and novels) to the Romney ticket.
 [No, we're not endorsing Romney-Ryan, or anyone else, in case you're wondering. -SG]

 Critiques of Ayn Rand that denounce her for a cold materialism are simply off-point, the author argues.
 "Rand looked out on the world and saw endless vistas of possibility for human beings.
 Hers was not the despairing, post-religious nihilism that characterized so many twentieth century philosophers.
 Rand’s works endow the essential activities of modern human life, including productive work, the use of human reason, and exchange through the marketplace, with the spiritual stature of moral greatness.
 That her works have this inspirational value is clearly evident in their enduring popularity.
 Rand projected a sense of nobility appropriate to modern scientific and industrial civilization, embracing business life and technology with a wholehearted appreciation of their potential.
 This is one basic aspect of the vision she projected in her novels, and it is this exalted view of industry, individualism, and the free market that had the strongest effect on American culture of all her ideas.